 What Happens Now?

-- After you have been informed of the permanent exclusion Genine Nuttall, the Local Authority Inclusion Officer will be in touch with you to arrange a home visit.
-Genine will talk through your rights to appeal the permanent exclusion and will offer any support you may need in this process.
+- After you have been informed of the permanent exclusion Genine Nuttall or Natalie Robinson, the Local Authority Inclusion Officers will be in touch with you to arrange a home visit.
+Genine or Natalie will talk through your rights to appeal the permanent exclusion and will offer any support you may need in this process.

 - You will also be contacted by Dawn or Kathryn, our admin ladies, to arrange a meeting at the Sheffield Inclusion Centre, Spring Lane.